Field Notes · Place of Sense

 Mapping as Storytelling: When Location Data Becomes Emotional Experience

-When place responds to you in real time, you stop being a visitor.
+There's a threshold where something shifts.
+When place responds to you in real time… when the story finds YOU at the exact spot where it happened… you stop being a visitor.
 You become a participant.
-That's the threshold where belonging begins.

 ↓ Read more